-The Lower School Mathematics curriculum follows a spiraling sequence to address student needs, abilities, and interests.
+The Lower School mathematics curriculum follows a spiraling sequence to address student needs, abilities, and interests.
 Review and reinforcement occur from grade to grade.
-Grades K-2 use hands-on activities and games that encourage critical and creative thinking.
+Grades K-2 use hands-on activities and games to encourage critical and creative thinking.
 Children learn basic addition and subtraction facts as well as geometry, measurement, time, and money.
-Grades 3-6 strengthen problem-solving skills and accuracy in computation, and give greater attention to Math vocabulary, estimation, and critical thinking.
+Grades 3-6 strengthen problem-solving skills and accuracy in computation, and give greater attention to math vocabulary, estimation, and critical thinking.

-Students gain a solid foundation through two three-semester sequences encompassing Algebra, Geometry and Trigonometry.
-All students must complete Algebra 2 and take Mathematics through grade 11.
-Students interested in pursuing higher mathematics may take Honors courses, three Advanced Placement courses, and special advanced seminars.
-Students may accelerate through approved summer school courses.
+In the Upper School mathematics curriculum, the students gain a solid foundation through two three-semester sequences encompassing Algebra, Analytical Geometry, and Trigonometry.
+All students must complete Algebra 2 and take mathematics through grade 11.
+We offer honors courses, three Advanced Placement courses, and independent study in advanced topics for qualified students.

-Real-world problem solving reinforces the study mathematics throughout the curriculum.
+Real-world problem solving reinforces the study of mathematics throughout the curriculum.
 Second graders walk on the football field and trace the length of the Statue of Liberty to learn about measurement.
-Fourth graders learning about ecology in Social Studies take water tallies to understand their water consumption and to realize the importance of conservation.
+Fourth graders learning about ecology in social studies take water tallies to understand their water consumption and to realize the importance of conservation.
 Opportunities outside the academic curriculum enhance instruction in mathematics.
-Many ‘Iolani students have won distinction in national mathematics activities and exams, such as the Continental Mathematics League (Lower School) and the American Mathematics Competition (Upper School).
-Many students choose to participate in interscholastic mathematical competitions through extracurricular activities.
-‘Iolani teams have a long record of success, both in MathCounts at the intermediate grade levels, and in Math Team at the high school levels.
+Many ‘Iolani students have won distinction in national mathematics activities and exams, such as in the Continental Mathematics League and the American Mathematics Competition.
+Many students participate in interscholastic mathematics competitions.
+‘Iolani teams have a long record of success, both in MathCounts at the intermediate grade level and in Math Team at the high school level.